dotnet/AspNetCore.Docs/aspnetcore/blazor/supported-platforms.md

 &dagger;*Current* refers to the latest version of the browser.

-For [Blazor Hybrid apps](xref:blazor/hybrid/index), we test on and support the latest platform :::no-loc text="Web View"::: control versions:
+For [Blazor Hybrid apps](xref:blazor/hybrid/index), we test on and support the latest platform Web View control versions:

 * [Microsoft Edge `WebView2` on Windows](/microsoft-edge/webview2/)
 * [Chrome on Android](https://play.google.com/store/apps/details?id=com.android.chrome)